djkeu/kukuk-js/README.md

 - ToDo: The possibility to record your own cuckoo sound
 - Done: Toggle alarms
 - ToDo: Toggle hourly/quarterly+hourly, not minutely/q+h-ly
-- ToDo: Add width + border to body on large screens
+- Done: Add border to body on large screens